DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <h5 class="pt-4-m mb-2 text-primary"><code>GET /onboarding-handoff</code> and <code>POST /onboarding-handoff</code></h5>

 <p>Purpose: return or refresh the Customer Success onboarding handoff for a Closed Won deal.
-The handoff is generated from deal properties, MEDDICC answers and feedback, contacts, companies, activities, and the Win Analysis.</p>
+The handoff is generated from deal properties, MEDDICC answers and feedback, contacts, companies, activities, and the Win Analysis.
+Admins can customize the handoff output in <strong>Settings &gt; General Settings &gt; AI Settings &gt; Custom onboarding handoff prompt</strong>.
+In the HubSpot UI, users can download a ready handoff as an editable Markdown file.</p>

 <p>Required deal identifier:</p>